The Biggest '90s TV Teen Idols, Then and Now

 Then known as Tiffani Amber Thiessen, she played cheerleader Kelly on Saved by the Bell, Saved by the Bell: The College Years, and the TV movie where Zack and Kelly tie the knot.
 She also joined the cast of another influential teen drama, Beverly Hills, 90210.

 Tiffani Thiessen: Now

-Thiessen, like her other costars, is also returning to her teen dream role.
+Thiessen, like her other costars, also recently returned to her teen dream role for a couple of episodes.
 She also stars on the Netflix series Alex & Katie and has led her fair share of Hallmark holiday movies.

 Jaleel White: Then

 Steve Urkel wasn't originally meant to be the main character of the TGIF sitcom Family Matters, but the heart wants what the heart wants.
 Jaleel White became the show's breakout star, playing not just the lovable nerd next door, but his dreamy alter-ego, Stefan Urquelle.